 To get a better understanding of why payments are late and the impact these late payments have on small to medium size businesses, Sage surveyed more than 3,000 SMBs across 11 countries.
 We learned that 1 in 10 invoices are paid late, and up to 10% of payments are either never paid or written off as bad debt.

-In the U.S., the results paint a clear picture of the impact of late payments on businesses:
+The data from the U.S. alone paints a clear picture of the impact of late payments on businesses:

 - Over 30% of SMBs currently experience or expect to experience negative impacts of late payments that affect company investments, supplier and staff pay